reaganperhac/ism2411-data-cleaning-copilot/README.md

 # ISM2411 Data Cleaning with GitHub Copilot

 This project shows a simple, professional data cleaning project, created using Python and GitHub Copilot.
 The goal was to take a messy sales dataset and make it into a clean version that can be used for analysis.
-This repository follows a clear structure, that includes a cleaning script, and documents how AI tools were used during development.
+This repository follows a clear structure that includes a cleaning script, and documents how AI tools were used during development.

 ## Project Structure